 - DACI: in this similar model, the “Driver” is in charge of a project, the “Approver” is responsible for signing off on a project, a “Contributor” is someone who helps out with a project, and the “Informed” keep abreast of the project.

-The key is having a model or process, not what that process is.
-When there’s a system, and it’s practiced, decision-making and allocating responsibilities get easier.
+- Develop a process: The key is having a model or process, not what that process is.
+When there’s a system, and it’s practised, decision-making and allocating responsibilities get easier.

 5. Share ownership